 The Good News:

 The Italian word for credit card is carta di credito.
 Any Italian shop owner will understand when you ask, “Credit Card?”.
-They also will know to respond, “Cash” if they don’t accept credit card.
+They also will know to respond, “Cash” if they don’t accept credit cards.
 Don’t stress.

 Popular Vatican Tours

 Tipping isn’t particularly expected in Italy.
-I’ve tried to convince visitors that you just need to leave some extra change, a euro per person regardless of check size, but it normally falls on deaf ears.
+I’ve tried to convince visitors that you just need to leave some extra change, a euro per person, regardless of check size, but it normally falls on deaf ears.

 To simplify things, I have created different levels of tipping to help people understand:

-Don Corleone – Leave 20% if you go back restaurant staff will celebrate your return as if you were the Godfather.
+Don Corleone – Leave 20% if you go back, restaurant staff will celebrate your return as if you were the Godfather.
 You may get some sneers from other restaurant-goers that can’t get your waiter’s attention, but the waiter will likely name their firstborn after you or sacrifice a goat in your honor.
 The goat thing is only in Sicily.